Economic zone data-enabled predictive control for connected open water systems

-As discussed above, pumping stations within connected open water systems can consume a significant amount of electrical energy~\cite{horvath2022Potential, vanderheijden2022Multimarket}.
-Therefore, in addition to maintaining water levels within desired zones, it is also important to focus on minimizing the energy consumption of the pumps during real-time system operations.
-These two control objectives, including water level zone tracking and energy consumption minimization, result in a complex optimal system operation problem involving objectives with different priority levels.
-This can be effectively addressed using lexicographic optimization~\cite{rentmeesters1996Theory}, a multi-objective optimization approach in which objectives are ranked by their priority levels and optimized sequentially, without compromising the previously optimized objectives~\cite{rentmeesters1996Theory}.
-Lexicographic optimization has been integrated with MPC for multi-objective optimal control of a polder water system in~\cite{horvath2022Potential}, a chemical process in~\cite{jv2023Lexicographic}, and a polymerization reactor~\cite{anilkumar2016Lexicographic}.
+As discussed above, pumping stations within connected open water systems can consume a significant amount of electrical energy~\citep{horvath2022Potential, vanderheijden2022Multimarket}.
+Therefore, in addition to maintaining water levels within the desired water-level zone, it is also important to focus on minimizing the energy consumption of the pumps during real-time system operations.
+These two control objectives, including water-level zone tracking and energy consumption minimization, result in a complex optimal system operation problem involving objectives with different priority levels.
+This problem can be effectively addressed using lexicographic optimization~\citep{isermann1982Linear,rentmeesters1996Theory}, a multi-objective optimization approach that prioritizes objectives by importance and optimizes them sequentially, without compromising the previously optimized objectives~\citep{rentmeesters1996Theory}.
+Lexicographic optimization has been integrated with MPC for multi-objective optimal control of a polder water system in~\cite{horvath2022Potential}, a chemical process in~\cite{jv2023Lexicographic}, and a polymerization reactor in~\cite{anilkumar2016Lexicographic}.